-This living card adventure game offers many different expansion scenarios, providing superb storytelling and tactical game challenges.
+This living card adventure game now offers over 100 different quest scenarios, providing superb storytelling and tactical game challenges.
 So far i have explored all the Core set & Mirkwood cycle, Khazad-dum & Dwarrowdelf, Isengard & Ringmaker, and from the saga series the two Hobbit boxes, Black Riders and Flame of the West.
 I have become more selective in buying cycle packs within Lost Realms & Angmar, Grey Havens & Dreamchaser, Sands of Harad & Haradrim.
-I only play this game solo with one support deck, so this influences my view of which quests i like the best, and I prefer scenarios that provide a themed adventure, rather than remembering complex mechanics.
+I only play this game solo with one support deck, so this influences my view of which quests i like best, and I prefer scenarios that provide a themed adventure, rather than remembering complex mechanics.
 My ongoing thoughts may help steer newcomers around some of the expansion choices to be made.

-Here are my favourite adventure quests of the 63 i own (with 56 played so far), from a solo one deck play perspective and combining together themes of the expansions.
+Here are my favourite adventure quests of the 72 i own (with 63 played so far), from a solo one deck play perspective and combining together adventure themes from within the expansions.

 2. Seventh Level (Khazad-Dum) & Long Dark (Dwarrowdelf Cycle) – are thematic quests in the goblin mines, where enemies attack you thick and fast, and if you are unlucky a troll emerges from the tunnels to make things even more difficult.
 Goblins should generally be dispatched easily enough, but you need to control them, so allies are essential, but you will also need some condition and shadow help.
 The Long Dark has an added theme of being lost in the dark tunnels and does have changeable difficulty levels dependent on encounter card draw.
 Both these scenarios capture the feeling of being over-run by goblins, and whilst being tricky, are very playable with a solo deck.
 Also in Khazad-Dum is another good mines quest Flight From Moria where you search frantically for your way out against a more location and treachery driven encounter deck, and the opening quest Into The Pit focuses on a torch mechanic and is location heavy, but is not quite as exciting as the high standards set by others.
 Overall Khazad-Dum is not too tough and is my favourite deluxe box expansion set, with the mines best thematically played using Dwarves.